Who You Love: Composition

 "Who You Love" has a length of four minutes and twelve seconds (4:12).
 According to digital sheet music published at Musicnotes.com by Sony-ATV Music Publishing, the song is written in the key of A major and the tempo moves at moderate pace of 144 beats per minute.
 Mayer and Perry's vocal range in the song spans from the lower note of E3 to the higher note of D5.

 Promotion

 Mayer first announced that "Who You Love" would be the third single from Paradise Valley on his Tumblr account during a Q&A session with fans.
 The single cover was revealed on December 2, 2013, and features a photograph of Mayer and Perry shot by photographer Mario Sorrenti.
 The cover was revealed amongst a photo shoot of the couple shot by Sorrenti for Vanity Fair magazine.
-They performed the song together at Barclays Center in Brooklyn, New York on December 17, 2013, which was the last night of his Paradise Valley tour.
+They performed the song together at Barclays Center in Brooklyn, New York on December 17, 2013, which was the last night of his Born and Raised World Tour.